dreamsoftomorow/CTF-write-ups/AmateursCTF/pwn/Crackbox.md

 sudo docker run --rm --privilaged -p 0.0.0.0:5000:5000 -it crackbox /bin/sh
 ```

-And in it i changed the `/srv/app/run` file to be
+And in it I changed the `/srv/app/run` file to be
 ```
 #!/bin/sh